openstack/keystone/doc/source/admin/identity-tokens.rst

 UUID tokens
 ~~~~~~~~~~~

-UUID was the first token type supported and is currently the default token
+UUID was the first token type supported but was deprecated in Pike.
+UUID tokens
-provider.
-UUID tokens are 32 bytes in length and must be persisted in a back
+are 32 bytes in length and must be persisted in a back end.
+Clients must pass
-end.
-Clients must pass their UUID token to the Identity service in order to
+their UUID token to the Identity service in order to validate it.
-validate it.

 As mentioned above, UUID tokens must be persisted.
 By default, keystone
 persists UUID tokens using a SQL backend.
 An unfortunate side-effect is that